And1F/Learnpy/README.md

 Opens a window with math questions for about third grade

 ### Order.py
-Lets you learn some data in an order or list the data inside your Terminal Create your own LearnSets with Excel.
+Lets you learn some data in an order or list the data inside your Terminal<br>
+Create your own LearnSets with Excel.
 See Samples

 ### Flashcards.py
-Learn data inside your Terminal like Flashcards
+Learn data inside your Terminal like Flashcards<br>
 Create your own LearnSets with Excel.
 See Samples